the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Make sure that the full country name is used when importing events from Meetup.
+[EA-469]
+* Fix - Ensure that the venue state is saved when data is available.
+* Tweak - Prevent superfluous geocoding requests when importing events.

 = [6.2.8.2] 2023-12-04 =

 * Fix - Ensure correct access rights to JSON-LD data depending on the user role.
 [TEC-4995]